-I adore a nursery that is simple, bright and happy – this space in Australia made me smile the second I spotted it.
-From the clean white walls (that can be easily touched up when the toddler years start!), bold illustrations on the walls, to the cosy chair with cool cushions for feeding or cuddles, it’s my idea of a gorgeous room.
-I love that midcentury style cabinet with it’s display of vintage toys and fun artwork.
+I adore a nursery that is simple, bright and happy – this space made me smile the second I spotted it.
+From the clean white walls (that can be easily touched up when the toddler years start!), illustrations on the walls, to the cosy chair with a blanket for feeding or cuddles, it’s my idea of a gorgeous room.
+I love that modern style cabinet with it’s display of toys and fun artwork.
 It also offers a useful storage solution for all those little things that constantly need tidying away.
 If I was going to be decorating a baby’s room again, this is a look I would be completely inspired by.
 It’s perfect for a girl or a boy and a space that they can grow into too.
 The only thing I would be looking to add is something hanging from the ceiling.
 Babies love to look up, so a mobile or a garland would be great above the cot.
-Image Credit

 Jacinda Malloy – Interior Stylist

 When I began Benji’s room, it was all about getting to know him.
 Benji has a twin brother so I wanted to make sure when designing their rooms that their different personalities were expressed.
 I soon found out that Benji’s favourite color was blue, so blue was a must.
 I also found out that Benji was interested in travel, the world, and had a very inquisitive mind.
 These two details were then the theme for my design.
 I used a large blue rug so that blue was prominent in his room but I didn’t want it to be dark and dreary so I chose a yellow to lift the blue and then used accents of both blue and yellow around the room.
 To inspire his travel goals, I added a world map on one wall and commissioned a small hand painted compass mural on another wall.
 I love this space as it’s light, bright, stylish and still reflects Benji’s fun, adventurous personality